 Who knew that playing cards could provide a source of crafting entertainment.
 Thanks to Anne, a wonderful lady, I discovered a new craft to keep me busy.

-It is upcycling playing cards in kindness/friendship cards.
+It is upcycling playing cards into kindness/friendship cards.

 Through a series of videos she held an online retreat and shared all her amazing ideas for making these cards.